Engineering blog

 • It should incorporate tolerances wherever required and indicate the location and size of the different features.

-• The structural steel shop drawings also incorporate details about the heat treatment that might be necessary for different materials along with the finishing details.
+• The structural steel shop drawings also include details about the heat treatment necessary for different materials and the finishing details.

-These fabrication drawings provide every detail to the welder with regards to the assembly of all the different parts for a single assembly.
-The documentation is done on larger A3 sheet size.
+These fabrication drawings provide every detail to the welder about assembling all the parts for a single assembly.
+The documentation uses a larger A3 sheet size.

-• This includes the core part and then the different secondary parts that need to be welded and bolted into the primary part.
+• This includes the core and secondary parts that weld and bolts into the primary part.

-• Once the individual constituents are done, the welder is required to assemble all of them by using the assembly drawings.
+• Once the individual constituents are done, the welder must assemble all of them using the assembly drawings.

-• You will find the demonstration of a product or structure with its specific elements connected in their indicated working positions.
+• In these steel fabrication drawings, you will find the demonstration of a product or structure with its specific elements connected in their indicated working positions.

-• The different components are assembled at the utility sites and the fabrication drawings ensure that every part matches and fits with the other.
+• The different components are assembled at the utility sites.
+Fabrication drawings ensure that every part matches and fits with the other.

-The general arrangement (GA) drawings are perceived to be the master plan drawings that showcase how effectively the various parts fit together.
+The general arrangement (GA) drawings are the master plan drawings that showcase how effectively the various parts fit together.

 • It also incorporates several drawing angles.
 These drawings display the structure’s model created in BIM from the most fitting direction.

-• BIM workflow or Computer-Aided Design is used to create these fabrication drawings and demonstrate what the structure looks like.
+• BIM workflow or Computer-Aided Design helps create these fabrication drawings and demonstrate what the structure looks like.
 It provides a superior view of the complex details and areas.

 • A few refer to the GA drawings as location drawings as they illustrate the locations of different components and assembled structures.